This road trip is one of two which took us across Morocco, documented in 4 parts. See more in Part 2, Part 3 and Part 4 of the series.

 As we approached the oasis town of Erfoud, the terrain became flat and the surroundings started to look like a semi-arid desert.
 Since leaving Fes, we had passed through at least three biomes.

 Erfoud was the filming location of The Mummy, Prince of Persia and Spectre (James Bond), and is best known for fossils.
-Then, we passed Rissani, the nearest market town to the Erg Chebbi sand dunes – the reason for our visit.
+Erfoud is the last major town before the Sahara dunes.
+Beyond Erfoud lies Rissani, a traditional market town and the closest hub to Erg Chebbi sand dunes—our final destination.

-This route is apparently a well-trodden path for those who wants to see the Sahara while visiting Fes.
+This route is apparently a well-trodden path for those who wants to see the Sahara coming from Fes.
 N13 is a single lane highway which ends at Taouz not far further south.
-We were glad that this trip was not made during the European holiday seasons.
+Imagining traffic jam, we were glad that this trip was not made during the peak European holiday season.

 We reached the end of our day-long ride in the minivan, and were transferred to a 4×4 SUV somewhere on N13, past Merzouga but before Khemliya.
 As far as we could observe, all the activities in Merzouga and Hassilabied (a village nearby) are associated with tourism, hotels, quad rentals, restaurants, tour operators, etc. I read somewhere, that people call this area a desert theme park.